robohydra/robohydra/docs/head/custom-heads/index.md

   property) will be called on each start of the containing scenario.

-All of them are optional, but you would normally specify at least a name, one of the property lists, and `parentPropBuilder`.
+All of them are optional, but you would normally specify at least a name, one of the property lists, and `parentPropertyBuilder`.

 Example
 -------